mrcs22/my-wallet-frontend/README.md

 # Change to the project directory
 $ cd my-wallet-frontend

+# Provide the API url in the .env file

 # Install the dependencies by running
 $ yarn or npm install

 # Run the project using
 $ yarn start or npm run start

-# Otionally you can build the project by running
+# Optionally you can build the project by running
 $ yarn build or npm run buld
 ```